 Claiming housing benefit

 The quickest and easiest way to claim is online.
-You can claim by logging-in to My Account.
-You can create an account if you don't already have one.
+You can make a claim using the application form below.
+You do not need to create an account to make a claim.

 Housing benefit payments may be reduced if bedrooms are under-occupied – go to GOV.UK: removal of the spare room subsidy.